timepp/deno_web_app/README.md

 #### background: why we need to encode resources

-Although we can import remote code from JSR, static assets (HTML, CSS and other types) are not able to be downloaded by `imports`.
-However, we can encode all the static assets into one json file which can be imported from typescript.
-One user machine, the backend will decode them in memory and serve them as if they are static assets.
+While we can import remote code from JSR, importing static assets like HTML, CSS, and other types isn't possible directly.
+To download these assets, we need to encode them into a single TypeScript source file for import.
+On the user’s machine, the backend will decode these assets and serve them from memory.

 ![jsr](doc/jsr.drawio.svg)